thejoshwolfe/yazl/README.md

 If `compress` is `false`, the file data will be stored (compression method 0).

-If `forceZip64Format` is `true`, yazl will use ZIP64 format in this entry's Data Descriptor and Central Directory Record regardless of if it's required or not (this may be useful for testing.).
+If `forceZip64Format` is `true`, yazl will use ZIP64 format in this entry's Data Descriptor and Central Directory Record even if not needed (this may be useful for testing.).
 Otherwise, yazl will use ZIP64 format where necessary.

 If `fileComment` is a `string`, it will be encoded with UTF-8.